fafadiatech/fafadiatech.github.io/_posts/2017-01-19-summary-readability-counts.md

 * Can I turn a comment into a better variable name?
 * Can I use more specific programming construct?
 * Have I stated detailed preference in a style guide?
 (The more decisions you push to style guide more brain power can be used for actual work)

+### Hire Python Developers

+We're a team of **experience** Django developers.
+Our Python team is 15 members strong.
+In our 7 years of operations we've delivered project to clients in UK, USA and India.
+We do take on Remote projects that matches your timezone.